J Church Transfer Improvements

 (2) a new temporary boarding zone and accessible platform were added on Church Street south of Market to serve as an outbound stop (replacing the stop north of Market Street, which is not wheelchair-accessible)

-Safety and accessibility highlights - Winter 2020/2021
+Safety and accessibility highlights

-Community Meeting and Public Comment
+Initial Community Meeting and Public Comment

+The J Transfer Improvements project held a public hearing in July 2020.
 A recording of that meeting is available on this web page.
 All comments were reviewed by project staff and entered into the public record.
-These changes have been authorized by order of the City Traffic Engineer and were reviewed at the SFMTA Board of Directors Meeting on September 15th, allong with additional public comments.
+These changes were then authorized by order of the City Traffic Engineer and reviewed at the SFMTA Board of Directors Meeting on September 15th, 2020.

 We want your feedback